 - Take 2 tablespoons of the milk in a bowl and add 1 tsp of the sugar and the yeast.
 Mix well and set aside.

 - After 5-10 minutes, your yeast mixture should be light and fluffy.
 Add this to the flour and start mixing at a low speed, slowly increasing to high.
-Knead for 2-3 minutes, then add the yogurt.
+Knead for 2-3 minutes, then add the condensed milk.
 Knead for another 2-3 minutes.
+In case your dough is too dry, add 1-2 tbsp of water.

-- Lastly, with the mixer on low, gently pour the melted butter.
-Once poured, increase the speed to high and knead till a very smooth and elastic dough forms, it should not stick to the sides of the bowl.
+- Lastly, with the mixer on low, gently add the soft butter.
+Once poured, increase the speed to high and knead till a very smooth and elastic dough forms, it should not stick to the sides of the bowl and will be very smooth.

 - Roll the dough into a smooth ball and place it in a greased bowl.
 Cover and let it proof till it is doubled in size.
 Time can range from 45 minutes up to 2 hours depending on the temperature of your kitchen.
 Do not over proof your dough.